-- In Manager, edit the layer that you want to configure.
+- 1. In Manager, select the Edit tool next to the layer that you want to configure.
 The layer must be a feature layer.

 - 2. Select the Charts tab.

 - 3. Do one of the following:

 - Add a chart to the layer.

 - Edit the chart of a layer.

 - 4. If the chart does not contain any series, add the series you want.
 As you add each series, they form a list in the Series Setup area.